ostdotcom/website-docupony/platform/docs/guides/create-user-wallet.md

 | **TokenHolder** | The MultiSig controls the **TokenHolder** contract, as its owner.
 The public addresses of certain key-pairs generated on the user's device are authorized as sessionKeys in the **TokenHolder**. |
 | **DelayedRecoveryModule** | The public addresses of the recoveryOwner and the recoveryController are stored on this contract.
 A number that represents blocks added to the blockchain, to approximate a period of delay before recovery can be executed (e.g., 14400 == 12 hours, assuming a block is added every 3 seconds), is also stored on this contract, as the recoveryBlockDelay. |

-## Creating a user's Brand Token wallet on the blockchain
+## Creating a user's Token wallet on the blockchain
 It is a 3 step process.
 [OST Wallet SDK](/platform/docs/wallet/sdk/) provides a number of functions called as workflows.

 ### Step 1: init